Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 - Respond to unsatisfied competitor’s customers

-- Generate leads through monitoring relevant keywords and phrases
+- Generate leads by monitoring relevant keywords and phrases

 - Identify influencers to promote your brand